Posted: 8/16/21 | August 16th, 2021

 1. Take More Vacations, by Scott Keyes

-Travel expert Scott Keyes. of Scott’s Cheap Flights. explains how to score bargain airfare and improve your trips, so this book is half practical tips and half travel philosophy.
+In this book, travel expert Scott Keyes, the founder of the cheap flight website Scott’s Cheap Flights explains how to score bargain airfare and improve your trips.
+Scott knows everything there is to know about booking flights.
+This book is half practical tips and half travel philosophy.
 Keyes demystifies the entire process of how airfare pricing works, and his strategies for getting cheap flights will apply to you regardless of where you live.
+If you want to save money on your next flight, this book is a must-read.

 2. Circe, by Madeline Miller

-This novel follows the fictionalized life of the Greek goddess Circe.
-It is a well-written page-turner that spans Greek history.
+This novel follows the fictionalized life of the Greek goddess Circe, the goddess of sorcery.
+It is a well-written page-turner that spans Greek history, humanizing Circe in a way that makes her an interesting and three-dimentional character (as opposed to the rather flat villain we get in The Odyssey).
 The author really brings Circe to life and creates a complex tale of becoming who you were always meant to be.
-I highly, highly, highly recommend it!
+I highly, highly recommend it!
 I couldn’t put it down once I picked it up.

 3. The Expanse, by James S. A. Corey

-This hit Amazon TV show is actually based on a book series.
-This eight part series (with the ninth and final one coming out in November) follow humans (fractured in people living on Earth, Mar, and “The Belt”) in the near future after discovering an alien portal to systems around the universe.
-If you love sci-fi and are looking for a good series to pick up, pick this one up.
-It’s fantastic.
+This hit Amazon TV show is actually based on a an awesome book series.
+This nine part series follow humans (fractured in people living on Earth, Mars, and “The Belt”) in the near future after discovering an alien portal to systems around the universe.
+If you love sci-fi and are looking for a fun, fast-paced series to pick up, pick this series up.
+Each book is fantastic, featuring epic world building and excellent writing.
+The ninth and final book came out last month so you can read it all in one go without having to wait too!

 4. Land of Love and Drowning, by Tiphanie Yanique

-Set in the US Virgin Islands and taking place through most of the 20th century, this book uses the author’s own family history as well as island history to tell a story that features a lot of magical realism.
-It took me a few pages to get into it, but it really picks up after the first 20-30 pages.
-It’s a vibrant, layered read, and I can see why the author won so many awards for it.
+Set in the US Virgin Islands and taking place over the course of the 20th century, this book uses the author’s own family history as well as island history to tell a story that features a lot of magical realism.
+It took me a few pages to get into it (it’s not a genre I read often), but it really picks up after the first 20-30 pages (so make sure you give it time to unfold).
+It’s a vibrant, layered read, and I can see why the author won so many awards for it and why it won such critical acclaim.

 5. Breath, by James Nestor

-Breath is about how we breathe and how we can improve the quality of our breathing.
+Breath is about how we breathe.
+I know that sounds boring, but it was actually quite fascinating.
 The book argues that proper breathing can literally solve pretty much all of our health problems.
-While I think that’s a bit of an exaggeration, there’s still a lot of good information in here on how improving your breathing can reduce allergies (something I struggle with), increase energy, and reduce sleep apnea and snoring.
+While I think that’s a bit of an exaggeration, there’s still a lot of interesting and detailed information in here on how improving your breathing can reduce allergies (something I have struggled with for years), increase energy, and reduce sleep apnea and snoring.
+If you have sleep or breathing issues, give this a read.

 6. Less, by Andrew Sean Greer

-This nonfiction, Pulitzer Prize–winning book follows writer Arthur Less on the eve of his fiftieth birthday.
-After finding out his lover is getting married to another man, he says yes to number of business trips and workshops and goes traveling the world.
-(So, I guess, kind of a travel book maybe?)
+This Pulitzer Prize–winning book follows writer Arthur Less on the eve of his fiftieth birthday.
+After finding out his lover is getting married, he says yes to number of business trips and workshops that sends him around the world.
+(So I guess it’s kind of a travel book in that way.)
 The more I read this book, the more I fell in love with it.
+It’a a fun love story that offers a satirical look at the American abroad that’s both poignant and subtle.
 And the twist at the end?
 Wow!
 You never see it coming!

 7. What Doesn’t Kill You: A Life with Chronic Illness, by Tessa Miller

-This book — part personal story, part resource for others with chronic illness — chronicles the author’s sudden battle with IBD and Crohn’s.
-It’s smartly written, informative, and an eye-opening look at the gaping holes and systemic failures of the US medical system.
-Three in five Americans have some kind of chronic illness and this book goes a long way at understanding their struggies.
+This book — part personal story, part resource for others with chronic illness — chronicles the author’s battle with IBD and Crohn’s (a disease which affects the bowels).
+It’s smartly written, informative, and an eye-opening (and frustrating) look at the gaping holes and systemic failures of the for-profit US medical system.
+Three in five Americans have some kind of chronic illness and this book goes a long way in helping to understand their struggles on both a personal and systemic level.

 8. Deep Work, by Cal Newport

 This book is about how to avoid distractions and produce deeper work.
-While repetitive in some parts (like we get it, avoid distractions), the book does have a lot of great tips on how to do “deep work” and live a less distracted life.
-Whether you’re looking to improve your workflow, make more time for friends and family, or deepen your hobbies, this book has lots of tips and insights that can help.
+While repetitive in parts, the book does have a lot of great tips on how to do “deep work” and live a less distracted life — while also highlighting why this kind of work is actually vital for us.
+Whether you’re looking to improve your workflow, make more time for friends and family, deepen your hobbies, or nip your procrastination in the bud, this book has lots of tips and insights.
+It’s a must-read for anyone interested in productivity/time management.

 9. How I Built This, by Guy Raz

 Guy Raz is famous for his podcast How I Built This where he interviews entrepreneurs about how they built their companies.
-(Check out the one with the founders of Lonely Planet.
-It’s excellent.)
-Normally, I hate business books but this one was actually really interesting.
-Following the “hero’s journey” arc, Raz compiles all the lessons he’s learned into a single book about business.
-It’s insightful.
+In this book, Raz compiles all the lessons he’s learned from his podcast into a single resource.
+It book follows the “hero’s journey” arc about stating and succeeding at starting a business.
+It’s full of tips and insights, both practical and philosophical.
+While I normally hate business books but found this really enjoyable and full of excellent advice.

 10. Born a Crime, by Trevor Noah

-When Austin’s Snowpocalypse cut the power, I couldn’t work.
-So I picked up this book by Trevor Noah about his life in South Africa and ended up reading the entire thing in one day.
-I found it insightful and educational to read about growing up as apartheid was ending.
-It gave me a lot of perspective on growing up in South Africa and a deeper appreciation for Trevor Noah himself.
+When Austin’s Snowpocalypse cut the power, I picked up this book by Trevor Noah (host of The Daily Show) about his life in South Africa and ended up reading the entire thing in one day.
+I found it eye-opening and educational to read about growing up as apartheid South Africa right as apartheid was ending.
+His reflections are funny and hard-hitting.
+The book provided ample perspective what it was like growing up in South Africa and a deeper appreciation for Trevor Noah himself.

 11. The White Tiger, by Aravind Adiga

-Netflix made a movie about this book by Aravind Adiga (which I haven’t seen).
 At first, I couldn’t get into this book.
-I didn’t like the format.
+I didn’t like the format or how he wrote it and I was thinking of putting it down.
 Then, suddenly, a day had passed and I was almost done with it.
-The book grew on me!
-I The main character, Balram, is an antihero who revels in his self-serving ways as he works to get out of his village in India to become a powerful man.
+So the book grew on me!
+The main character, Balram, is an antihero who revels in his self-serving ways as he works to get out of his village in India to become a powerful man.
+It was a NYT bestseller and won the Man Booker Prize in 2008, so even if the book doesn’t hook you right away stick with it!

 12. Scotland Beyond the Bagpipes, by Helen Ochyra

 Ochyra is a UK travel writer who realized that, despite many visits to Scotland for work, she had never really seen the country.
-She’d only had been there for quick visits.
-So, supured by the loss of her monther, she hops in a car and heads off to explore Scotland in depth to get a better sense of the country.
+So, spured by the loss of her mother, she hops in a car and heads off to explore Scotland in depth to get a better sense of the country.
 This book is funny, easy to read, and full of insights into Scotland (a place I love immensely).
+If you’ve been to Scotland, you’ll appreciate her stories and insights.
+And if you haven’t, this book will spur you to book a trip!

 13. The Signature of All Things, by Elizabeth Gilbert

-This tale of Alma, a woman living in the 1800s, was so captivating that I couldn’t put it down.
-It follows her life from birth to old age.
-The characters are complex, the story of finding one’s place in the world has a few good plot twists, and, obviously, it’s super well written.
-I loved it.
+Written by Elizabeth Gilbert, the author of Eat, Pray, Love, this book is the epic tale of Alma, a fictional female botanist living in the 1800s.
+It was so captivating that I couldn’t put it down (which shouldn’t be surprising; it was a NYT bestseller and won the Baileys Women’s Prize for Fiction).
+It follows her life from birth to old age, featuring an abundance of complex characters.
+At its heart, it’s story of finding one’s place in the world.
+It also has a few plot twists and is super well written.

 14. The Queen’s Gambit, by Walter Tevis

 After falling in love with the Netflix miniseries (I watched it twice), I decided to pick up the book.
-It’s a quick and easy read.
+It’s a quick, easy read, and fun read.
+Even if you don’t play chess, you’ll still enjoy the book as it’;s more about people than it is about the game.
 The show followed the book pretty closely, so if you watched the show, you know what happens.
 There’s not a lot of differences.
 But, again, if you liked it on the small screen, you’re also going to love the book.

 15. The Yellow House, by Sarah Broom

-This memoir traces Broom’s family history in New Orleans, far from Bourbon Street, diving into life in its poor parts and what it was like growing up Black in a city defined by race.
-She delves into her upbringing, and how Katerina changed not only NOLA but her and her family.
-It gave me a lot of perspective on the Crescent City.
+This memoir traces Broom’s family history in New Orleans, far from the tourists partying on Bourbon Street, diving into life in the city’s poor areas and what it was like growing up Black in a city defined by race.
+Broom delves into her upbringing, and how 2005’s Hurricane Katrina changed not only NOLA but her and her family.
+It gave me a lot of insights into life on the Crescent City that you don’t pick up as a visitor.
+If you’ve ever been to New Orleans, this book is must-read.

 16. American Kingpin, by Nick Bilton

-This book is about Ross Ulbricht, the founder of the Silk Road, a dark-web site that sold drugs, organs, and weapons before being broken up by the FBI.
+This book is about Ross Ulbricht, the founder of the Silk Road, a dark-web site that sold drugs, organs, and weapons.
+The Silk Road was the first modern darknet market and shaped the way criminals do business in the modern world before eventually being broken up by the FBI.
+Bilton immediately captivates you and draws you into this true story of greed, murder, and delusions of grandeur.
+It’s amazing story of a genius kid who uses his intellgence for evil.
 I could not put this book down.
-Bilton immediately captivates you and draws you into this story of greed, murder, and delusions of grandeur.
-It’s amazing story of a genius kid who uses his intellgence for evil as well as a story about the power of ego and hubris.

-Lebovitz is a well-known travel writer who writes prolifically about Paris (and I had the pleasure of meeting while I lived there).
-In this humorously written, insightful book, he uses his apartment renovation to look at various aspects of French life.
-He’s like a Parisian Bill Bryson and is able to really peel back the layers of life in Paris.
+Lebovitz is a well-known travel writer who writes prolifically about Paris (I actually had the pleasure of meeting him while I lived there).
+In this humorously written, insightful book, he uses his apartment renovation to examine at various aspects of French life.
+He’s like a Parisian Bill Bryson and is able to really peel back the layers of life in Paris to show what it is actually like living in the City of Light (spoiler alert: it’s not as whimsical as other books and films make it seem!).

-This is the story of an immigrant who moves back to Nigeria after studying in the United States.
-It follows her story, as well that of her college boyfriend, shifting perspectives between them and between life in the US and in Nigeria.
-It was 600 pages of incredible prose and storytelling that highlights the challenges of moving to a new country and then returning home and trying to fit back in.
+This is the story of Ifemelu, who moves back to Nigeria after studying abroad in the United States.
+It follows her and her college boyfriend’s stories, shifting perspectives between them and between life in the US and in Nigeria.
+It’s a massive book — it’s over 600 pages — but it’s brimming with incredible prose and storytelling that highlights the challenges of moving to a new country, returning home, and trying to fit back into your old life.
+It’s incredible and worth taking the time to savor.

 While the pandemic has been incredibly stressful and challenging for many of us, one of the few silver linings for me is that I’ve been able to read a lot and, for that, I am thankful.
 So, if you’re looking to pick up a new book, here are some wonderful ones to read!